 Still curious as to what constitutes offensive or possibly illegal advertising, I consulted an officer at the Neighborhood Service Center on Goodman.
 The officer responded quickly, calling me back after he had spoken with the “powers that be.”

 First, the officer reported — as expected — that the 7-Eleven advertisement was permissible.
 The officer was told that store advertising can not be pornographic, can not have obvious curse words like FU*K or promote any illegal activity or product.
-Whether ass, when referring to humans, is an offensive word — especially in a public place where children are allowed — the officer wasn’t sure.
+Whether ass, when referring to human anatomy, is an offensive word — especially in a public place where children are allowed — the officer wasn’t sure.
 Interestingly, the officer added that advertising can not contain clear bias of any kind.

 As to how offenses are handled, the officer said first a complaint needs to be made to authorities.
 An inspector is sent out and, if the advertising is deemed offensive, a warning is given.
 If the warning is not heeded, fines are levied.